joedefen/subshop/docs/ss-fetch-sync-subs.md

 Re-do the download and sync of subtitles for the targets; this is typically only done to correct automatic subtitle download and sync resulting in no found subtitles or misfit subtitles.
 Requires (1) an English audio stream, (2) not in IGNORE state, (3) has internal or externals subs.

 * `-i/--interactive`: for manual control over selecting the OMDB match and subtitles `(although normally, use the interactive mode to manually repair problems).
-* `-m/--min-score`: process only subtiles with at least the given minimum score
+* `-m/--min-score`: process only subtitles with at least the given minimum score
-* `-M/--max-score`: process only subtiles with no more than given maximum score
+* `-M/--max-score`: process only subtitles with no more than given maximum score
 * `--todo`: work down the TODO list (see "todo" subcommand) rather than {targets}

 Running `redos` interactively allows you to correct IMDB information and search differently for subtitles in the case automatic search results were poor.